tloimu/ya-hotas-throttle/README.md

  - Add two buttons to front and lower thumb - can be less accessible than the 5 current ones - handy for less frequently used functions in a game
  - Add one or two more axis - can be in less accessible locations than the X/Y pots - these come handy in flight simulators
  - Add a place for the lights so they can be seen
- - Curvier case cover near to player for better ergonomics when the throttle is placed nearer to the table edge (in certain positions mid-arm may rub against the case cover)
- - Lower design

  **Other ideas:**